Firebase-2020/cloud-functions-1-and-2/cf-1-firebase/README.md

 Anyway, thanks again!
 Wish you the best!

+- Learn to Code

+@fotios The "export" command it's used in bash to add a value to environment variables.
+For Windows is "set"

 ### lecture 3
 - Learn JavaScript Promises (Pt.
 2) with a Firestore Trigger in Cloud Functions - Firecasts